Skip to Main Content

 Biography

-Dr. Granner’s earlier career included research in community-based approaches to supporting women in their reproductive life planning.
-She then moved on to study the childbearing year for women who are survivors of interpersonal trauma.
-Her work in this area involves implementation of a front-line intervention for pregnant and postpartum women who experienced trauma, called Survivor Moms’ Companion.
-She is currently collaborating with the VA to implement this program throughout New England.
-Dr. Granner also served as a trauma-informed birth and postpartum doula, working with many new parents who experienced child maltreatment themselves.
-Her background in women’s health led her to her current work with fathers, who are often a key but under-supported part of women’s reproductive health, childbearing, and crucial early parenting of children.
+Dr. Granner’s earlier career included research in community-based approaches to empowering women in their reproductive life planning.
+She then moved on to study the childbearing year for new fathers who are survivors of trauma, as fathers are often under-supported in perinatal and pediatric spaces.
+Dr. Granner also served as a trauma-informed birth and postpartum doula, supporting many new parents who experienced child maltreatment themselves.

 Education & Training